Autistic Culture | Neurodiversity Affirming Podcast

 Here’s what’s in store for today’s episode:

 “[My special interests] were the things that got me through it.
-I identified more with the fictional world than the real one because friends, family, and fictional characters.” - Matt
+I identified more with the fictional world than the real one because of friends, family, and fictional characters.” - Matt Lowry LPP

 Did you enjoy this episode?
 We explored the power of autistic special interests (SPINS) and how they shape our lives, from hyperfocus to creating mutual friendships.
 Tune in as we dive into how our SPINS fuel creativity, career paths, and deep connections with others.
 Share your thoughts in the comments and use #AutisticCultureCatch to connect with us and share your experiences!